 An important capability introduced with Cisco® ONE Software is license portability.
 License portability allows you to reassign license entitlements from one hardware platform to another, as described in this document.
-This capability is very valuable when refreshing your hardware by eliminating the requirement to repurchase software licenses for new hardware.
+This capability is valuable when refreshing your hardware by eliminating the requirement to repurchase software licenses for new hardware.

 Q. What is license portability?

-A. Cisco Smart Net Total Care provides support for hardware and the platform/OS software.
-It offers many business critical services like advance hardware replacement.
-However, Cisco Smart Net Total Care does not provide software license portability for Cisco ONE Software.
+A. No. Cisco Smart Net Total Care provides support for hardware platform and OS software.
+SNTC offers many business critical services like advance hardware replacement, however, it does not provide license portability for Cisco ONE Software.

 Q. I had a Cisco SWSS contract in the past.
 Can I reinstate it?